PhantomAppDevelopment/esports-app/README.md

 4. Replace the 'src' folder from the new project you just created with the one you downloaded/cloned from this repo.

-5. You must provide your own UI icons, all of them should go in the 'assets' folder (you have to create it).
+5. You must provide your own UI icons, all of them should go in the 'assets/icons' folder.

 When you try to compile the app for the first time it will throw several errors, all of them are from missing assets.